 Mexico is a country rich in bodies of water, encompassing various aquatic environments, from vast oceans and seas to lakes, rivers, lagoons, and wetlands.
 In addition to its coastal regions, Mexico features numerous inland water bodies that support agriculture and facilitate transportation and trade.

 Bodies of Water of Mexico

-The Isthmus of Tehuantepec is an isthmus in southern Mexico between the Bay of Campeche and Gulf of Mexico to the north and the Gulf of Tehuantepec on the Pacific Ocean to the south.
+The Isthmus of Tehuantepec is an isthmus in southern Mexico between the Bay of Campeche and the Gulf of Mexico to the north and the Gulf of Tehuantepec on the Pacific Ocean to the south.
 It represents the shortest distance between the Gulf of Mexico and the Pacific Ocean.

-The Río Bravo or more formally the Río Bravo del Norte, in Mexico, is known as the Rio Grande in the United States.
-The river flows generally southward for approximately 1,900 mi, forming the border between Mexico and the U.S. state of Texas, before emptying into the Gulf of Mexico.
+The Río Bravo, or more formally the Río Bravo del Norte, in Mexico, is known as the Rio Grande in the United States.
+The river flows generally southward for approximately 1,900 mi, forming the border between Mexico and the U.S. state of Texas before emptying into the Gulf of Mexico.